RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 <!-- CKA Self-Study Mod 4 -->

-# Kubernetes Storage Classes and Persistent Volumes
+# Understand storage classes, persistent volumes

 Volumes are the primary way to configure storage for apps running under Kubernetes.
 Volumes are declared at the pod level, then mounted at the container level, as shown below: